adn770/ppdf/docs/design-dmme.md

     -   **Default State (Inspector):** A multi-tab interface for the selected KB:
         -   **Dashboard:** An overview with stats, an entity distribution chart, and a key terms word cloud.
-        -   **Content Explorer:** A view of all text chunks, presented in enhanced cards that display semantic labels and key terms.
-It features a toggle for a linear "Section Flow" view.
+        -   **Content Explorer:** A view of all text chunks.
+For deep-indexed KBs, it defaults to a "Progressive Reveal" mode, showing summaries with an option to expand to the full text.
+It also features a toggle for a linear "Section Flow" view.
         -   **Entities:** A detail view that displays all text chunks related to a single entity selected from the master list in the left panel.
-        -   **Mind Map:** A graphical visualization of the document's structure, showing sections and their entity-based relationships.
+        -   **Mind Map:** A graphical visualization of the document's structure.
+For deep-indexed KBs, the graph is generated from the high-level summaries for a cleaner, more conceptual visualization of section relationships.
         -   **Asset Explorer:** The grid view for visual assets, featuring a drag-and-drop area for custom asset uploads.
     -   **Search State:** When a search is performed, this panel displays a list of